mipear/dwragored/README.md

 - The Wireframes were created using [Balsamiq](https://balsamiq.com/)

+- To create the DB schema, I used [Lucidchart](https://www.lucidchart.com/pages/templates/login-or-sign-up-page-wireframe)

 - [Coolors](https://coolors.co/)’s “Colour Picker” has been used to choose colours from the hero image.

 - [Unsplash](https://unsplash.com/photos/woman-in-body-of-water-during-daytime-PYRxWCDvQtg) was used for the swimming image on the All Swims page.
 The hero image was taken by myself.